Eragwen/KeyKette_USB/README.md

 # Project KeyKette_USB : Build a Keylogger with Teensy 4.1

+## Disclaimer :

+This project use is only intended for professional or educationnal purposes.

 ### Goal :

 Using a **Teensy 4.1** board, intercept keyboard input data entered by a user with some awesome features.